cygnus666/Circuit-Sword/Technical-FAQ.md

 ***
 ### Q: Can I order the 640x480 screen later?
 A: 640 can be ordered later, just email me when you want one.
-Seeing as you have to glue and cut the case for either LCD you would need a NEW SHELL to do it, these things are permanently fixed in so it's probably best to get a new case.. which is easier (IMHO) than cutting out the old one.. the included 320x240 is great anyway, way easier to install and is brighter..
-640 is only an option as people kept requesting it :P still trying to find a better fitting one..
+Seeing as you have to glue and cut the case for either LCD you would need a NEW SHELL to do it, these things are permanently fixed in so it's probably best to get a new case.. which is easier (IMHO) than cutting out the old one.. the included 320x240 is great anyway, way easier to install and is brighter.

 ***
 ### Q: I don't want the 320 screen but just the 640 one!